CentreForDigitalHumanities/I-analyzer/documentation/Indexing-on-server.md

 }
 ```

-Then, `flask es -c corpus1 -p` will write to `overarching-corpus-1`.
+Then, `yarn django index corpus1 -p` will write to `overarching-corpus-1`.
 After this, you have to set the alias on Kibana (`PUT corpus1/_alias/overarching-corpus`).
-A consecutive `flask es -c corpus2 -p` will then write to `overarching-corpus-2`.
+A consecutive `yarn django index corpus2 -p` will then write to `overarching-corpus-2`.
 The second indexing call will fail if you don't set the alias first.
 Also don't forget to set the alias for the second corpus (`PUT corpus2/_alias/overarching-corpus`).

 After this, you can search both corpora via `overarching-corpus`.
 Note that you still need to decide which corpus definition controls what is visible to the user in the frontend.
 If the corpus definitions are very different on the `fields` level, it probably makes more sense to display two different corpus definitions to the user.